16 things about the British that amaze the rest of the world

 Okay, we have no defense for that.

-7. Why we have two separate roosters for hot and cold water
+7. Why we have TWO SEPARATE FAUCETS for hot and cold water

-There was practically a turmoil about the British sanitary system and how foreigners forces themselves to choose between scattering and freezing their hands on our coasts.
-Here is a brit in a hoodie that explains why.
+There has been a virtual uproar over Britain's sanitation system and how it forces foreigners to choose between SCALDING and FREEZING their hands on our shores.
+Here's a Brit in a hoodie explaining why.

 8. Our love for queuing

-Here is an old joke of a user who aptly illustrates this point:
+Here's an old joke from a user that aptly illustrates this point:

-One day I went through the streets of the city when I came across a line.
-I asked what the snake was for, and nobody knew it, so of course I stood in it, only in case.
-I waited hours, but the snake didn't move, so I apologized and went forward to look what was going on.
-I found that an elderly gentleman leaned on a wall at the very front.
+One day I was walking through the city streets when I came across a line.
+I asked what the line was for and no one knew, so of course I stood in it, just in case.
+I waited for hours but the line wasn't moving so I excused myself and went to the front to see what was going on.
+I found an older gentleman leaning against a wall at the front of the line.

 I asked him: “Comrade, what is this line for?”

-He replied: "I stopped here to lean against the wall and rest, and these people began to stand behind me."
+He replied, "I stopped here to lean against the wall and rest, and these people started lining up behind me."

-He mocked.
-"What and lose my place in line?"
+He scoffed.
+“What, and lose my place in line?”

 9. Why we apologize so much

-Conversation with a man on the train this morning: "I'm sorry."
+Conversation with man on the train this morning: “I’m sorry.”
 "We're sorry."
 "We're sorry."
 "We're sorry."
-I love to be a Briton.
+I love being British.

-Even if we are rude, we start and end with "sorry".
+Even when we are rude, we start and end with “sorry.”

-#Youknowyourealondonerben you have perfected the "sorry", which makes both you and the recipient clear that you think it is an idiot. - Kia Abdullah (@kiaabdullah) April 22, 2014
+#Youknowyourrealondonerwhen you've perfected the "sorry" that makes it clear to both you and the recipient that you think they're an idiot. — Kia Abdullah (@KiaAbdullah) April 22, 2014

-10. Why we are so bound in bad weather
+10. Why we are so attached to bad weather

-An Australian sums it up: "Anyone who looks at the hell of the UK, looks at Australia and sends the convicts to Australia."
+As one Australian put it: “Who the hell looks at Britain, looks at Australia and sends the convicts to Australia.”

 11. The uncharacteristic affection in our text messages

-12. "Yes, I have a question, what the hell is the taste of Irn Bru?"
+12. “Yeah, I have a question, what the hell is the flavor of Irn Bru?”

 Fair question.

 "Scouser.
-Why do you dress like Russians and what language do you speak?"
-People ponder a redditor.
+Why do they dress like Russians and what language do they speak?" one Redditor muses.

 We love dogs, okay?

 Cockney, Mockney, Posh Boy and Toff.
 Chav, Common, Essex Girl and Snob.
-There is no nation that deals with class as much as the British.
-In a way, it explains why it is apparently acceptable to print the topless images of regular women in our newspapers, but not by a duchess.
+There is no nation more concerned with class than the British.
+It goes some way to explaining why it is apparently acceptable to print topless pictures of regular women in our newspapers, but not of a duchess.

-Very British Problems by Rob Temple is a hilarious insight into the British psyche.
+Very British Problems by Rob Temple is a hilarious look into the British psyche.

 .